Prashant-JT/MonitoringFileChanges/README.md

 # MonitoringFileChanges
 The purpose is to monitor the contents of the directories where the system programs (/bin, /usr/bin, /sbin/, /usr/sbin).
-It's about checking if there are changes in those directories with respect to the original installation.
+It's about checking if there are changes in those directories with respect to the last backup.
 This verification allows you plan to do it periodically, for example once a week.

 The changes that should be checked are at least the following four: